integrations/microsoft-teams/Readme1.md

 |Permission scope|Why we need it|
 |---|---|
 |Read access to issues, metadata, pull requests, and repository projects | To render previews of links shared in Teams|

-### Configuration

-As you subscribe to the organization/repository in GitHub, you will start receiving notificiations for the following activities by default.

-- `issues` - Opened, closed and reopened issues
-- `pulls` - New or merged pull requests
-- `statuses` - Statuses on pull requests

-You can disable the notifications with `@github unsubscribe organization/repo`.
-In the future releases we add support for commits, deployments, release and also provide ability to customize the notifications at feature level for each organization/repository.

-You can view all the subscriptions available on the channel using `@github subscribe list`

 ## Questions?
 Need help?